 All tropical rainforest frogs are meat eaters, eating most things they can fit in their mouths.
 Another universal frog fact is that they all lay eggs, and lay them in various locations.
 They can be in leaf litter, on moist objects close to water, or in their own stomach in the case of the potentially extinct platypus frogs (Rheobatrachus spp.).

 The tropics contain the highest number of frog species.
 Tropical rainforests contain such a high amount of different frogs because of the warm, wet environment.
 Frogs have highly permeable skin and require moisture so they don’t dry out.
-The waxy monkey frog of the Amazon Rainforest is an exception to this rule, as they can withstand direct sunlight whereas a lot of frogs are nocturnal to avoid drying out.
+The waxy monkey frog of the Amazon Rainforest is an exception to this rule, as they can withstand direct sunlight whereas a lot of frogs are nocturnal to avoid losing water.

 Rainforest Tree Frogs (Hylidae)